ternite/dokucrypt2/README.md

 When the user hits 'Save' (or a draft is attempted to be saved) a prompt will open, asking the user to enter a pass phrase key for the encryption.
 Once supplied, the encryption will be done in the browser and the encrypted text submitted to the server.

+## Settings

+This plugin includes configuration settings.

+* `copytoclipboard` - If set to true, the plugin tries to copy the decrypted value to the clipboard.
+* `hidepasswordoncopytoclipboard` - If set to true, the decrypted value will not be shown after being copied to the clipboard (see option 'copytoclipboard').

 ## ChangeLog

+* 2022-08-08: Added ability and setting for copying the contents to the clipboard on decrypt.
+  * Contributed by Thomas Schäfer (https://github.com/ternite).
 * 2022-02-02: Preparatory fixes/testing for PHP 8.
 Improvements for code style PSRs.
 * 2021-05-18: Fix for internal link edit toolbar button.
 Issue #12.
 * 2021-03-03: Add wrapping for the pre tag.
 Contributed by dustin-something.